jeremygradisher/retail-leasing/README.md

-# Devise Sandbox - Running Rails 5
+# Mockup101 - Running Rails 5
-## a place to build
+## a place to build and test

 ## Good base build - user auth w/ user model, save image to aws, sendgrid sign-up
 Just setting this up quick for fun and to test a few options.<br>